175-151-Great Vocals

 Writer/Composer: Otis Redding / Steve Cropper / (1967)

-Considered by many as one of the greatest American singer/songwriters of classic Soul / R&B / Pop selections of all time, his rough, gravelly, and sometimes staccato delivery was always instantly recognized.
+Considered by many as one of the greatest American singer / songwriters of classic Soul / R&B / Pop selections of all time, his rough, gravelly, and sometimes staccato delivery was always instantly recognized.
 From his Gospel background, his influence was monumental, even though he lived only 26 years.
-This signature song of his was a massive hit, hitting number-one in the middle of the “British invasion” of the mid 1960s.
+This signature song of his was a massive hit, hitting #1 in the middle of that renown “British invasion” of the mid 1960s.
 He delivers it with such emotion and hopefulness, in spite of its lyrical desperation, “Sittin’ here resting my bones / and this loneliness won’t leave me alone.”
-This nostalgic piece is one of the century’s great songs!
-Reminisce…and Recapture the Mood!
+This nostalgic piece has passed the test of time and proves to be one of the centuries very best R&B songs.
+Listen and Reminisce…and Recapture the Mood!

 155. COME TO MY WINDOW (1994)